rice9797/ws4channels/README.md

 # Latest Update

-Attempt to fix some users reporting MaxListenersExceeded warning.
-This latest version is untested as I use an older version of ws4kp.
-Let me know of there are any issues with this build.
+Fixed some users reporting MaxListenersExceeded warning.

 If you are using the recent versions 6.0+ of ws4kp use the "latest" tag.
 This version adjusts the crop to fix white lines on the top and right. if you are using older ws4kp use the SHA listed below.